SB-2281

 Plain Language

-Health care providers using AI in consequential decisions must: (1) monitor AI system usage on an ongoing basis; (2) conduct regular performance evaluations covering potential biases, patient safety and rights risks (including data confidentiality), and mitigation strategies for identified risks; and (3) implement procedures to remediate deficiencies found through monitoring or evaluations, including suspension or recalibration of AI systems as needed.
-The frequency of 'regular' performance evaluations will be specified by Department of Health rules.
-This is a continuing operational obligation — not a one-time pre-deployment assessment.
+Health care providers using AI in consequential patient decisions must maintain an ongoing program of monitoring, performance evaluation, and remediation for those AI systems.
+Monitoring must cover actual usage in consequential decision-making.
+Regular performance evaluations must assess potential biases, risks to patient safety and data confidentiality, and develop mitigation strategies for identified risks.
+The provider must also implement procedures to address deficiencies discovered through monitoring or evaluation, up to and including suspending or recalibrating the AI system.
+The frequency of evaluations will be established by Department of Health rules.

 Statutory Text